Lights attached, bike prepped and route planned. Out the door. Foot in one pedal and then the other. Into the darkness you go.

 5. Watch for temperature drops

 As soon as the sun dips below the horizon air temperatures can start to fall away.
 If you’re riding during this time take an extra jacket or gilet and a set of gloves with you.
 You’ll be thankful for these if things do start to get cold.
+It’s also handy to have a tubular scarf, or buff, which can be used as both head and neckwear to take the edge off.

 In winter ice can quickly form on roads on untreated roads, even in the space of just a few hours.
 Assess the weather forecast before you ride and err on the side of caution if you’re not 100% sure.